mpwilbur/MNIST-LinearClassifier-Python-No_Packages/README.md

 + MNIST_OvA_Multiclass_LC.py = main Python script.
 + train.csv = training data (42000 images with 745 features, all labelled 0-9)
 + test.csv = testing data (28000 images with 745 features, no labels)

+Settings: 5000 iterations per class, alpha = 0.001

+Total runtime ~

+Results: Accuracy on testing data (calculated by Kaggle) = Not a remarkably high accuracy for this exercise, however shows the effectiveness of simple linear classification